Amet13/ODYSSEY/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have run `./Scripts/odyssey.sh build` and the build succeeds
 - [ ] I have updated relevant documentation
 - [ ] I have tested the CLI version if applicable

-## 📝 Additional Notes

-Any additional information that reviewers should know about this pull request.